Road Safety Grant Program

-GRSF grants are provided following annual Calls for Proposals after rigorous evaluation process against the facility’s objectives, along with the project’s ability to positively affect road safety outcomes at the city, country, and/or regional level.
-Written government endorsements accompanying these requests guarantee stronger countries ownership, favors more sustainable outcomes, and provides a greater possibility for additional road safety investment in the client country.
+In 2019-2021 GRSF grants were provided following annual Calls for Proposals after rigorous evaluation process against the facility’s objectives, along with the project’s ability to positively affect road safety outcomes at the city, country, and/or regional level.
+Written government endorsements accompanying these requests guarantee stronger countries ownership, favor more sustainable outcomes, and provide a greater possibility for additional road safety investment in the partner countries.

 All GRSF grant funded projects have to follow World Bank environmental and social safeguards, financial management/fiduciary requirements and procurement rules.
 As our grants are mostly of research nature, all GRSF grantees are also encouraged to follow UK Aid Guidance on Safeguarding in International Development Research, including also some principles for international research during COVID-19 pandemic.

-GRSF recently announced the winners of the FY 2020 Call for Grant Proposals, a key mechanism of the ongoing GRSF Grant Program in selecting top quality road safety research initiatives.
-The nine successful grants total $1.711 million, span over a large geographical area, and focus on addressing the growing crisis of road traffic deaths and injuries in low-income countries.
+Following FY20 Call for Grant Proposals, a key mechanism of the GRSF Grant Program in selecting top quality road safety research initiatives nine successful grants of the total value of $1.711 million were selected.
+They span over a large geographical area, and focus on addressing the growing crisis of road traffic deaths and injuries in low-income countries.
 This was made possible thanks to the financial support of our UK Aid donors (Department for International Development and Department of Health and Social Care) and with the support of specialized experts from our GRSF Technical Advisory Panel.

-While the process was very competitive, having received almost 50 applications requesting for $9.98 million, GRSF would like to thank all applicants for their excellent proposals and looks forward to collaborating with the successful teams on the implementation of their research projects.
+While the process was very competitive, having received almost 50 applications requesting grants worth almost $10 million, GRSF would like to thank all applicants for their excellent proposals and is eager to collaborate with all the successful teams in delivery of their research and analytical projects.

 Winners of the Call for Proposals FY19

 The GRSF’s new Multi-Donor Trust Fund (MDTF) program, financed by UK Aid, recently announced the winners of its FY 2019 Call for Proposals.
 These 14 grants totaling USD 2.75 million span over a large geographical area and focus on road safety research, technical assistance and capacity building and are aimed at advancing the global road safety agenda.
-While the process was very competitive, having received the largest number of applications thus far, GRSF would like to thank all internal and external applicants for their excellent proposals and looks forward to collaborating with the teams on the implementation of their projects.
+GRSF would like to thank all internal and external applicants for their excellent proposals and looks forward to collaborate with all the successful teams in implementation of their research and analytical projects.

 Featured GRSF Grant Activities ⌵︎